 Although earthquakes have not resulted in catastrophic property damage, deaths, or widespread injuries in Claremont, the community has sustained damage and disruption to the street system during recent and historical seismic events.
 Early recorded earthquakes and earthquake-related incidents that have affected Claremont include the 1812 Wrightwood Earthquake of 7.0 to 7.5 magnitude, the 1858 San Bernardino Earthquake of a 5.5 to 6.5 magnitude, and the 1899 Cajon Pass Earthquake of 5.7 to 6.5 magnitude.

 During the twentieth century, many earthquakes have shaken up Claremont.
 Notable events that affected wide areas of Southern California include the 1933 Long Beach, 1971 Sylmar, and 1987 Whittier earthquakes.
 In 1992, Claremont was shaken by two events: a 7.3 magnitude earthquake originating from the desert community of Landers and a 6.4 magnitude in Big Bear.
-The Northridge tremor of 1994 rattled windows and nerves throughout the City, but Claremont was spared the widespread destruction experienced in the San Fernando Valley.
+The Northridge tremor of 1994 rattled windows and nerves throughout the city, but Claremont was spared the widespread destruction experienced in the San Fernando Valley.
 In 1988 and 1990, earthquakes with a magnitude of 5.5 centered in Claremont caused minor structural damages.
 Historic patterns show, however, that any of the minor or major faults traversing the region are capable of causing significant disruption to our lives.

 Table 6-1